puneetdhd/hack-odisha-recruit/readme.md

 ## 📖 About HireVox

-HireVox is an **AI-powered recruitment platform** that streamlines the entire hiring journey — from resume parsing to AI-driven interviews and feedback generation.
-Recruiters simply provide a job description, and HireVox handles the rest: generating smart questions, scheduling interviews, conducting voice-based assessments, scoring candidates fairly, and flagging suspicious behavior.
-With real-time analytics, cheat prevention, and ATS integration, HireVox empowers companies to hire **faster, smarter, and without bias**.
+HireVox is an **AI-powered recruitment platform** that streamlines the hiring journey — from resume parsing to AI-driven interviews and feedback generation.
+Recruiters simply provide a job description, and HireVox handles the rest: generating smart questions, scheduling interviews, conducting voice-based assessments, scoring candidates fairly, and preventing cheating through webcam anomaly detection and tab-switch monitoring.
+With real-time analytics, and voice verification, HireVox empowers companies to hire **faster, smarter, and without bias**.

-This project was developed by **Team [CodeBlooded]** and submitted for **[HackOdisha + 2025]**.
+This project was developed by **Team CodeBlooded** and submitted for **HackOdisha + 2025**.

 🚀 **Live here** – [Add your deployed link]